- Accidental Creative

 Abstract

-Seventeenth century gardens are cultural artefacts.
+Seventeenth-century gardens are cultural artefacts.
 The form and function of the various gardens of this period reflect contemporary perceptions of man’s place in nature.
 A form of conspicuous display, the design and content of a garden were organized to reflect the owner’s place in society.
 Gardens and gardening were important cultural and social activities that reflect contemporary ideologies and beliefs.
 The changing designs and the transference of gardening knowledge reflect the political and religious turmoil Englishmen and women experienced.

 The printed texts of this period contain a wealth of information on gardening and garden design but these texts have more to offer than information on contemporary practice.
 Printed texts also encapsulate the struggles for truth and authority writers underwent in establishing the material in printed texts as knowledge.
 Illustrations, found in both texts and in paintings, are reproductions of actual gardens.
-How these images were presented by the artists and read by contemporary audiences further explains how gardens functioned in seventeenth century English society.
+How these images were presented by the artists and read by contemporary audiences further explains how gardens functioned in seventeenth-century English society.

 For the curious, a copy of the bibliography for my thesis.